stream-protocol/e-commerce-stripe-onramp/README.md

 ## 🧑‍🤝‍🧑 Contribution

-Contributions to repository are welcome!
+Contributions to the repository are welcome!

 If you would like to contribute to the project, please follow these steps: